+Fig. 4 Case 2: Emphysema.
+Ventilation evaluation image

 Fig. 5 Case 2: Emphysema.
-Airflow velocity analysis image during tidal breathing
+Airflow velocity analysis image during tidal breathing velocity ratio due to patient posture during tidal breathing (Fig. 5), but showed a decrease in velocity during deep breathing (Fig. 6), which appeared to be different from interstitial pneumonia.

 Fig. 6 Case 2: Emphysema.
-Airflow velocity analysis image during deep breathing velocity ratio due to patient posture during tidal breathing (Fig. 5), but showed a decrease in velocity during deep breathing (Fig. 6), which appeared to be different from interstitial pneumonia.
-Conclusion At our institution, DDR has been used to evaluate a regional ventilation/perfusion in chronic respiratory diseases, especially chronic obstructive pulmonary disease (COPD) and interstitial pneumonia.
-With the expectation that various parameters, that are useful for evaluating disease states and progression, would be obtained, we have begun accumulating various cases.
+Airflow velocity analysis image during deep breathing eters, that are useful for evaluating disease states and progression, would be obtained, we have begun accumulating various cases.
 In the future, we would like to evaluate the relationship of these data with various information and test results at the time of admission to hospital, or new biomarkers, as well as the relationship with disease progression.
-References 1) Raghu, G., et al., Am.
-J. Respir.
-Crit.
-Care Med., 198(5): e44-e68, 2018.